jonambas/react-delver/README.md

 Default: `false`

 Whether to aggregate the results or not.
+When set to `true`, data will not be a flat array of all component instances.

-When set to `false`, data will be grouped by component display name and include component `count`.
-When set to `true`, data will include an array of every component instance.
+When set to `false`, data will be grouped by component name and include `count` and `from`. `count` is the total number of component instances. `from` will be either:

+- `string` - all component instances were imported from the same package
+- `'indeterminate'` - component instances do not share the same import path or package
+- `undefined` - all component instances were not imported at all

 #### `options.from`